 All faculty credentials for courses taught in this discipline have met SACS/COC standards.
 These results suggest we are using appropriately qualified instructors in our courses.
 Student evaluations of teaching in the program generally meet or exceed institutional and national averages when comparing the students' progress on relevant course objectives.
-The mean student evaluation score for our graduate classes (6000 level and above) is 56 while the TTU average for graduate classes (6000 level and above) is 51.
+This Fall, the mean student evaluation score for our unit was 53, while the IDEA average was 50; in the Spring, the mean student evaluation score for our unit was 56, while the IDEA average was 50.
+External evaluations of the graduate programs have been positive and have led to both CAPE accreditation and CACREP accreditation.